-Not all young people who face childhood adversity or trauma go on to develop a mental health problem.
-There are personal,
+Not all young people who face childhood adversity ar trauma go on to develop a mental health problem.
+There are personal, structural and environmental factors that can protect against adverse outcomes, as shown in the protection wheel apposite.

 WHAT CAN WE DO ABOUT IT?